We’ve all done it…

 I’ve always preferred a less aggressive approach (e.g. keeping calories at 1400 on Monday and Sunday, then reducing every other day to 980).
 In my experience this approach gets better results because the reduction is much more tolerable.

-Because as the old saying goes, “If you create a big enough fire, you can throw anything on it.”
+“If you create a big enough fire you can throw anything on it.”

-I call this the “holy fuck” method because it’s the hardest of the three, and generally one that I reserve for when all else has failed.
+I named this the “holy fuck” method because it’s by far the most challenging of the three, and generally one which I reserve for the toughest of situations.

-Can you see why I don’t really like this approach?
+Can you see why I don’t like this approach?

 Also, the more we increase our workload, the more our body is able to adapt.
-A recent study from researchers at the University of Ottawa showed that the body can actually reduce the rate at which we burn calories by as much as 28% when we subject it to an overly excessive workload on a regular basis, so while I acknowledge that the “holy fuck” method could useful from time to time, it’s not something I want you to use very often.
+A recent study from the University of Ottawa showed that the body can reduce the rate at which we burn calories by as much as 28% (!) when we undergo an “overly excessive” workout program on a regular basis.
 (3)

 Further Reading: